-2. Under the conditions laid down by national law, each Member State S States S shall authorise agencies and branches set up within its S their S territory and covered by this Title Chapter to transfer all or part of their portfolios of contracts to an insurance undertaking with a head office in another Member State if the competent \boxtimes supervisory \bigotimes authorities of that Member State certify that after taking the transfer into account the accepting office \boxtimes undertaking \bigotimes possesses the necessary \Rightarrow eligible own funds to cover the Solvency Capital Requirement \Leftrightarrow solvency margin.
+- 2. Under the conditions laid down by national law, each Member State States States shall authorise agencies and branches set up within its State territory and covered by this Title Chapter to transfer all or part of their portfolios of contracts to an insurance undertaking with a head office in another Member State if the competent Supervisory authorities of that Member State certify that after taking the transfer into account the accepting office undertaking possesses the necessary ⇒ eligible own funds to cover the Solvency Capital Requirement referred to in Article 100 subparagraph 1 ⇒ solvency margin. - 3.
+If under the conditions laid down by national law a Member State authorises agencies and branches set up within its territory and covered by this Title Chapter to transfer all or part of their portfolios of contracts to an agency or branch covered by this Title Chapter and set up within the territory of another Member State, it shall ensure that the competent supervisory authorities of the Member State of the accepting office undertaking or, if appropriate, of the Member State referred to in Article 26-165 certify to the following:

-- 3. If under the conditions laid down by national law a Member State authorises agencies and branches set up within its territory and covered by this Title Chapter to transfer all or part of their portfolios of contracts to an agency or branch covered by this Title Chapter and set up within the territory of another Member State, it shall ensure that the competent is supervisory is authorities of the Member State of the accepting office is undertaking in or, if appropriate, of the Member State referred to in Article 26-164 certify is the following: is a supervisor in the following: is a supervisor in the following: it is a supervisor in the following in the following: it is a supervisor in the following in the following in the following is a supervisor in the - (a) that after taking the transfer into account the accepting office is undertaking in possesses the necessary is eligible own funds to cover the Solvency Capital Requirement is solvency marging: - (b) that the law of the Member State of the accepting office \boxtimes undertaking \bigotimes permits such a transfer: - (c) and that that \boxtimes Member \boxtimes State has agreed to the transfer. - 4.
-In the circumstances referred to in paragraphs 1, 2 and 3± the Member State in which the transferring agency or branch is situated shall authorise the transfer after obtaining the agreement of the competent Supervisory S authorities of the Member State in which the risks are situated, S or the Member State of the commitment, S where different from the Member State in which the transferring agency or branch is situated. - 5.
-The competent is supervisory is authorities of the Member States consulted shall give their opinion or consent to the competent is supervisory is authorities of the home Member State of the transferring insurance undertaking within three months of receiving a request if the absence of any response from the authorities consulted within that period shall be considered equivalent to a favourable opinion or tacit consent. - 6.
-A transfer authorised in accordance with this Article paragraphs 1 to 5 shall be published as laid down by national law in the Member State in which the risk is situated \boxtimes or the Member State of the commitment \bigotimes .
+- (b) that the law of the Member State of the accepting office

-Such transfers shall automatically be valid against policyholders, insured persons and any other persons having rights or obligations arising out of the contracts transferred.
+□ undertaking □ permits such a transfer; - (c) and that that \boxtimes Member \boxtimes State has agreed to the transfer. - 4.
+In the circumstances referred to in paragraphs 1, 2 and 32 the Member State in which the transferring agency or branch is situated shall authorise the transfer after obtaining the agreement of the competent supervisory authorities of the Member State in which the risks are situated, or the Member State of the commitment, where different from the Member State in which the transferring agency or branch is situated. - 5.
+The competent supervisory authorities of the Member States consulted shall give their opinion or consent to the competent supervisory authorities of the home Member State of the transferring insurance undertaking within three months of receiving a request the absence of any response from the authorities consulted within that period shall be considered equivalent to a favourable opinion or tacit consent. - 6.
+A transfer authorised in accordance with this Article paragraphs 1 to 5 shall be published as laid down by national law in the Member State in which the risk is situated ⋈ or the Member State of the commitment ⋈. - Such transfers shall automatically be valid against policyholders, insured persons and any other persons having rights or obligations arising out of the contracts transferred.